 Power and Steam Options

 The most outstanding feature of a steam iron is the power which directly affects the ironing performance.
 The higher it is, the faster your iron heats up to the pre-set temperature.
 The steam output also depends on the power, so the more powerful the iron is, the denser the steam release will be, and the more efficient the ironing will be.
 The average steam output is 75-140 g/min.
-You should also take a note of the location of the steam holes at the base of the iron.
+You should also take a look at the location of steam holes at the base of the iron.
 They should be spread across the whole surface to provide even heat distribution without hot spots.
 The capacity of a water tank varies within 200-400 ml.
 To let you check the water level in the tank, most steam irons feature transparent housings.

 The soleplate can be made of aluminium, stainless steel, ceramics or metal-ceramics.
 Being the thinnest and the most lightweight metal used in electric appliances manufacturing, aluminium boasts exceptional thermal conductivity and therefore, guarantees very fast heat-up.
 More often than not, aluminium surface is finished for better sliding over different types of fabric.
 Ceramic and metal-ceramic soleplates ensure high-quality ironing too; they are scratch- and scuff-resistant, slide well on fabric and do not burn synthetic fabrics.